Overview

 For clients with a concert parties arrangement, please specify 'NotJPAggExempt' in the CompanyType list for each entity, including the top entity.

-Exceptions that We Do Not Account For
+Exceptions Not Accounted For

 The rule limits the maximum exemption to 1%.
 However, we have not accounted for that in our rule because we believe that it is unlikely to happen.